parkerjon/jpVolumeLayers/README.md

 - Utility VOP nodes to make working with volume rendering a bit easier

 ### Description
-I created these tools to help me render planetary atmospheres for planetarium productions at The American Museum of Natural History.
+I created these tools to help me render planetary atmospheres for planetarium productions at The American Museum of Natural History in New York (AMNH).

 Atmospheres can be quite complex things to render, as there are multiple types of scattering, absorption and emission effects all in the same space.
-Here are some examples of atmospheric effects that can all potentially overlap on earth:
+Here are some examples of atmospheric mediums that can all potentially overlap on earth:
 - dust
 - gas
 - haze